Life at National Friendly

 If you see one you think you’re the right fit for then please send your CV and a covering email/letter to our HR Team at HR@nationalfriendly.co.uk

-National Friendly is a mutual insurer with a forward-looking attitude and a broad and diverse portfolio of products through which it is seeking to support new business growth over the forthcoming years.
+National Friendly is a small mutual life insurer with a forward looking attitude and a broad and diverse portfolio of products through which it is seeking to support new business growth over the forthcoming years.

 Key attributes: